 - 3. Exhale, count 9 heartbeats

 When you breathe in, make sure that you're breathing in through your stomach first and your chest second.
-Don't perform this exercise if you have a heart condition.

 The slow, managed breaths are very calming.
 Holding your breath also helps regain your Co2 levels, to reduce some of the effects of hyperventilation.